-The default for the "Global Group Profile" is set up under the "Category Profile" tab of the Global Group's administrative controls.
-Its default is set at "custom" and uncategorized sites are not blocked (note the Uncategorized Sites pull-down menu at the bottom of the window).
-The "custom" setting allows the administrator to immediately assign "Library Categories" to be "Blocked," "Passed" or "Always Allowed" to establish the initial default level of filtering assigned to every user (IP address) until that user (IP address) is assigned a sub-group or individual profile.
-The "Global Group Profile" setting doesn't use "Rules," only "Library Categories."
+The default for the Global Group Profile is set up under the Category Profile tab of the Global Group's administrative controls.
+Its default is set at custom and uncategorized sites are not blocked (note the Uncategorized Sites pull-down menu at the bottom of the window).
+The custom setting allows the administrator to immediately assign Library Categories to be passed, always allowed, warned or blocked to establish the initial default level of filtering assigned to every user (IP address) until that user (IP address) is assigned a sub-group or individual profile.
+The Global Group Profile setting doesn't use Rules, only library categories.

-The second profile is the "Group Profile."
-A "Group Profile" is assigned to an "IP Group" under the "Global Group" and can contain filtering parameters different from the "Global Group" default.
-For example, a company may have a "Global Group Profile" that blocks access to all sites in the earlier "LegalLiability" Rule example, i.e. "pornography/adult content," "child pornography," "explicit art," "obscene and tasteless," and "R-Rated."
+The second profile is the Group Profile.
+A Group Profile is assigned to an IP Group under the Global Group and can contain filtering parameters different from the Global Group default.
+For example, a company may have a Global Group Profile that blocks access to all sites in the earlier LegalLiability Rule example, i.e. Pornography/Adult Content, Child Pornography, Explicit Art, Obscene and Tasteless, and R-Rated.
 That means every employee (or every computer the employees use) is subject to those filter parameters.
 However...

 Let's say the employees in the marketing department need to access photo services, online publications and other sites that might contain some adult content -or at least suggestive images.
-An administrator can set up a "Group" that is subject to a custom profile, which might be called "Marketing," which is different from the "Global Group Profile," to allow access to the "R-Rated" Library Category.
-This group, or range of IP addresses, now exists within the "Global Group," but with different filtering criteria.
-The rest of the "Global Group" (all other IP addresses) remain filtered by the default "Global Group Profile, which includes "R-Rated."
+An administrator can set up a Group that is subject to a custom profile, which might be called Marketing, which is different from the Global Group Profile, to allow access to the R-Rated library category.
+This group, or range of IP addresses, now exists within the Global Group, but with different filtering criteria.
+The rest of the Global Group (all other IP addresses) remain filtered by the default Global Group Profile, which includes R-Rated.

-NOTE: "Different" doesn't necessarily mean that a group is no longer filtered by the Library Categories in the "Global Group Profile."
-In fact, "different" may mean the group is filtered by several categories in addition to those in the "Global Group Profile."
-There are many ways a "Group" can be set up.
-The thing to remember is that a "Group" is set up to provide a "different" profile from the "Global Group."
+NOTE: Different doesn't necessarily mean that a group is no longer filtered by the library Categories in the Global Group Profile.
+In fact, different may mean the group is filtered by several categories in addition to those in the Global Group Profile.
+There are many ways a Group can be set up.
+The thing to remember is that a Group is set up to provide a different profile from the Global Group.